nazarena254/InstagramClone/README.md

 ## Setup/Installation Requirements
-1. clone repository
+1. Create a folder and cd to it.
+2. Clone the repository below with the command `git clone <https option url> .`  <br>
     https://github.com/nazarena254/InstagramClone
-2. Move to the folder and install requirements cd instagram pip install -r requirements.txt
+3. Install dependencies in the requirements.txt file `pip install -r requirements.txt` .
-3. Type code . or atom . based on the text editor you have and work on it.
+4. Type code . or atom . based on the text editor you have and work on it.

-### Database
+## Database
 1. Set up Database,and put your username and password in the code
 2. Make migrations
     python3 manage.py makemigrations picture
 3. Migrate
    python3 manage.py migrate

-### Running the Application
+## Running the Application
-1. Run main apllication
+1. Run main aplication  ###### python version will vary in future
-   * python3 manage.py runserver
+   * python3.9 manage.py runserver

-### Creating Admins
+## Creating Admins
 1. Creating Admin Locally
     python manage.py createsuperuser.
 Then set username, email & password